edonizeti/sample-ecommerce-etl/solution.md

 If you don’t have an AWS account yet [click here](https://github.com/data-talks-sydney/create-AWS-free-account).

-### 3.2 - Snowflake Integration
+### 3.2 - Snowflake Integration, Database and Schemas

 The integration between Snowflake and AWS S3 Bucket was created through Snowpipe.

+3 different schemas were created within the database:

+- RAW - to receive the raw data from S3.
+- Staging - will receive clean RAW schema data.
+- Analytics - Is the analytics-ready schema, optimized for efficient querying and visualization.

 To see the steps on how to create a pipe in Snowflake [click here](https://github.com/edonizeti/integration_S3_bucket_and_snowpipe).

-To see the SQL scrypt that I used to create the enviroment and the integration [click here](data_gathering_enviroment.sql).

 ### 3.3 - Apache Airflow